First born, shortest straw

 The Colonel wasn't best pleased when high command informed him of Ogryn reinforcements.
 The 52nd had always been compromised entirely of those born on Vostroya.
 However, with no choice in the matter, the Colonel insisted they at least look the part.
 Something far easier said than maintained...

 Pre paint pictures with the conversion work can be found here.

 When the army was first released in 2006, Games Workshop produced a limited run Vostroyan platoon box set.
 In the set you also got 3 casualty models, i guess reminiscent of a similar set back in 1997 for the Praetorian guard.
 However GW really upped their game with these newer casualties, back in 97 the wounded guardsmen in Praetorian uniforms looked like they were taking a rest, while even Dave Lister would understand the fellas below are dead...

 I used an old dwarven musical instrument for the barrel of this tank, with a bit of added green stuff to make the tank look a little more Russian.
 I have also made sure the snow on the tracks is melting at it gets closer to the hotter front end of a flame tank.

 Wyvern Suppression Tank

 I used Warhammer Fantasy Battle parts for the crew of this tank, especially Empire knight parts for the torsos.

 Main battle tanks are not likely to be apart of an infantry regiment, as a result I made sure the markings are the traditional Vostroyan Red.
 The assumption would be this armoured regiment are on the same battlefield and are providing fire support.
-I do have a full tank company of about 15 Leman Russ' too but they're in the loft so I've just taken pictures of the below.

 This tank counts as a Hellhound with the melta option, a Banewolf i think.
 I'm a big fan of the Command & Conquer Red Alert series, with the Russian theme to the army I wanted to include something a little CnC.
 Got juice?